TN Reconnect Community

 - Some important dates:

-- Because THEC anticipates that multiple proposals from overlapping service areas may be submitted, THEC will prioritize those applicants who have the greatest impact and service area reach within their proposal.
-To assess this reach, an initial Letter of Intent to Participate is required to apply.
-This letter is due no later than 12:00pm Central Standard Time (1:00pm Eastern Standard Time) on March 23, 2016.
+- Letter of Intent: Because THEC anticipates that multiple proposals from overlapping service areas may be submitted, THEC will prioritize those applicants who have the greatest impact and service area reach within their proposal.
+To assess this reach, a Letter of Intent to Participate is required to apply.
+This letter is due no later than 12:00pm Central Standard Time (1:00pm Eastern Standard Time) on May 12, 2017.

 Please direct all questions regarding this grant to Jessica Gibson at Jessica.Gibson@tn.gov